How to Fix Go Back to Windows 10 Button Not Working on Windows 11

 5. Restart Windows Recovery Environment

-Sometimes the rollback feature does not initialize correctly.
+Sometimes the rollback feature does not initialize correctly, preventing Windows from starting the process to return to the previous version.

 1. Open Settings > System > Recovery